Bitmaps and Vectors

 Vectors, unlike bitmaps, are made up from mathematical equations or geometry – ‘a line starting at x-y co-ordinates from point a to point b at this tangent’ – so it does not rely on a fixed, pixel based, position.
 As such, a vector image can be 1 inch (2.5 cm) square or scaled to be large enough to fit on the side of a vehicle, and it will look as sharp at either size – which is why vectors are great for creating logos and some digital art.
 If they are to be printed or displayed as an image they only become bitmap images when, after scaling to size, they are exported as a jpg or png file.
 It is only then that the size of the image becomes large because it is being converted to a pixel based format.
 Vectors can also be exported as svg files, a vector format, that most web browsers can display, so, if we have created a logo in vector format they remain crisp no matter what size they are scaled to.

 For this reason, vector image files are very often much smaller than the bitmap file and are great for creating logos.
 Take the main image above, as a bitmap of 1000 x 600 pixels it is 360kb, whereas the same size original vector version is only 18.8kb.
-If we were to enlarge both versions the size of the bitmap would grow exponentially and become ‘blocky’ whereas the vector will remain the same file size and remain as sharp.
+If we were to enlarge both versions the size of the bitmap would grow exponentially and become ‘blocky’ (showing the individual pixels) whereas the vector remains the same file size and just as sharp.
 It is only when there are thousands of vector objects making up a single image that the size of the file may become greater than the bitmap.

 Comparing the two types